 As the comprehensive spending review loomed, the Back on Track petition containing 4,000 signatures was handed to Downing Street.

 However, a week later the review came and went with train-building projects barely mentioned.

 With no word from Chancellor George Osborne, it was left to Business Secretary Vince Cable to declare that the train project was still very much alive.

-But a week after the spending review the campaign was rocked by news that rival bidder Express Rail Alliance would consider a legal challenge if Agility was awarded the contract after significantly altering its bid.
+But a week after the spending review the campaign was rocked by news that rival bidder Express Rail Alliance would consider a legal challenge if Agility was awarded the contract after significantly